UmassJin/Leetcode/Design/OS_concepts/Cloud_Computing/Non_SQL.md

   * a distributed key-value store
      * Based on the Distributed Hash Table (DHT), each data center keep a ring store servers and keys
      * Coordinator could be per query/client/data center based
+     * Each data center will have a ring
+     * there is no finger/routing tables in Cassandra ring
      * Instead of using the finger table, Coordinator need to know all the keys store in which nodes (include the duplicate nodes),

+   * Partitionar: which find the servers to the particular key in the coordinator

   * Replication Strategy (two options)
-      * SimpleStrategy
+      * A. SimpleStrategy
-      * NetworkTopologyStrategy
+      * B. NetworkTopologyStrategy

       * SimpleStrategy: uses the Partitioner, of which there are two kinds
          * 1. RandomPartitioner: Chord-like hash partitioning
          * 2. ByteOrderedPartitioner: Assigns ranges of keys to servers.
+               * maintain a table in Cassandra, preserve the ordering of the keys in there, like timestamp
                * Easier for range queries (e.g., get me all twitter users starting with [a-b])
+               * it's not based on the hash, just map the key value to the ring, so the order of keys in the real spaces is the same in the ring space

       * NetworkTopologyStrategy: for multi-DC deployments
          * Two replicas per DC
          * Three replicas per DC
          * Per DC
             * How to set the replicas in per DC
                * First replica placed according to Partitioner
-               * Then go clockwise around ring until you hit a different rack
+               * Then go clockwise around ring until you hit a different rack, rack failure tolerance

    * Snitches:
       * Maps IPs to racks and DCs,  Configured in cassandra.yaml config file
          * SimpleSnitch: Unaware of Topology (Rack-unaware)
          * RackInferring: Assumes topology of network by octet of server’s IP address
             * 101.201.301.401 = x.<DC octet>.<rackoctet>.<node octet>
          * PropertyFileSnitch: uses a config file
+         * EC2Snitch: uses EC2

   * Writes (Check the slides, important !)
+      * The basic sequence:
+         * Client sends write to one coordinator node in Cassandra cluster
+               * Coordinator may be per-key, per-client, or perquery
+               * Per-key Coordinator ensures writes for the key are serialized
+         * Coordinator uses Partitioner to send query to all replica nodes responsible for key
+         * When X replicas respond, coordinator returns an acknowledgement to the client

       * Hinted Handoff mechanism
-          * If any replica is down, the coordinator writes to all other replicas, and keeps the write locally until down replica comes back up.When all replicas are down, the Coordinator (front end) buffers writes (for up to a few hours).
+          * If any replica is down, the coordinator writes to all other replicas, and keeps the write locally until down replica comes back up.
+When all replicas are down, the Coordinator (front end) buffers writes (for up to a few hours).
+          * When all replicas are down, the Coordinator (front end) buffers writes (for up to a few hours).
+          * Coordinatior has the time-out of store
+      * One ring per datacenter
+          * Per-DC coordinator elected to coordinate with other DCs, this coordinator is different with the coordinator used in the query
           * Election of coordinate per datacenter using ZooKeeper

+      * What's the replic do when the coordinator forwards the write ?
+          * On receiving a write
+            * 1. Log it in disk commit log (for failure recovery), if there is any failure for the replic, after it recovered, it could check this disk commit log and find if there are some writes finished partially, will ask for coordinator to get the informaiton

+            * 2. Make changes to appropriate memtables
+               * Memtable = In-memory representation of multiple keyvalue pairs
+               * Cache that can be searched by key
+               * Write-back cache(stored intentatively in memory) as opposed to write-through (write directly to the disk called write-through cache)

+            * Later, when memtable is full or old, flush to disk, so SSTable, Index table and bloom filter are in disk
+               * Data file: An SSTable (Sorted String Table) – list of key-value pairs, sorted by key
+               * Index file: An SSTable of (key, position in data sstable) pairs, which is reduce the lookup time in SSTable
+               * sometimes we need to check the exist key in the table, but key not in memtable, how we check the SSTable ? if we use the binary search, very slow (O(logN))
+               * And a Bloom filter (for efficient search)

+            * Bloom Filter
+               * use k hash functions
+               * for each key-k, use k hash functions to map to the bit map and set as 1
+               * false positives
+               * never false negatives

+      * Compaction
+         * Data updates accumulate over time and SStables and logs need to be compacted
+               * The process of compaction merges SSTables, i.e., by merging updates for a key
+               * Run periodically and locally at each server
+      * Delete
+         * Delete: don’t delete item right away
+            * Add a tombstone to the log
+            * Eventually, when compaction encounters tombstone it will delete item

+      * Read
+         *

 * P2P Systems
     * A. Gnutella